rpmuller/ePubs/WP1.md

 > The transformations of Fire are, first of all, sea; and half of
 > the sea is earth, half whirlwind.

-In such a world, perpetual change was to be expected, ami perpetual change was what Heraclitus believed in.
+In such a world, perpetual change was to be expected, and perpetual change was what Heraclitus believed in.

 He had, however, another doctrine on which he set even more